Insight into College of West Anglia’s Access to Medicine (HE) Course

 - Abdominal assessment – auscultate, palpate and percuss the four quadrants

-- Nasograstic tube insertions – insertions and how to identify if inserted correctly
+- Nasogastric tube insertions – insertions and how to identify if inserted correctly

 - Intramuscular / subcutaneous injections – perform injections in both sites and rationale